gatling/gatling/src/sphinx/http/http_protocol.rst

 Url components are supposed to be `urlencoded <http://www.w3schools.com/tags/ref_urlencode.asp>`_.
 Gatling will encode them for you, there might be some corner cases where already encoded components might be encoded twice.

-If you know that your urls are already properly encoded, you can disable this feature with ``.disableUrlEncoding``.
+If you know that your urls are already properly encoded, you can disable this feature with ``.disableUrlEscaping``.
 Note that this feature can also be disabled per request.

 .. _http-protocol-silencing: